Assessments

 Summative Assessment: Persuasive Letter to President Wilson

-• Use the Lesson 3: Immigrant Experiences of Korean Americans: The Sammy Lee Story (Summative Assessment) presentation to support this assessment.
+• Use the Lesson 4: The Korean Independence Movement PPT presentation to support this assessment.

 • Note: This may be treated as a full writing process activity.
 If so, follow the outline under Lesson 3 Assessments.